awls99/httparty-with-cookies/README.md

 httparty-with-cookies
 =====================

+WORK IN PROGRESS
-This gem allows you to
+This gem allows you to user HTTParty with auto cookie management.